East Carolina hosts Lusane and Campbell

 Campbell Fighting Camels (4-3) at East Carolina Pirates (5-3)

 The Fighting Camels are 1-1 on the road.
-Campbell is third in the Big South giving up 67.6 points while holding opponents to 45.9% shooting.
+Campbell has a 1-1 record in games decided by less than 4 points.

-TOP PERFORMERS: Small is shooting 48.4% and averaging 18.8 points for the Pirates.
-RJ Felton is averaging 11.4 points for East Carolina.
+TOP PERFORMERS: Javon Small is shooting 40.4% from beyond the arc with 2.6 made 3-pointers per game for the Pirates, while averaging 18.8 points and 5.3 assists.
+Brandon Johnson is shooting 47.5% and averaging 13.0 points for East Carolina.

-Devon Dunn is shooting 39.3% from beyond the arc with 1.8 made 3-pointers per game for the Fighting Camels, while averaging 7.7 points.
-Ricky Clemons is averaging 14 points, 3.7 assists and 1.6 steals for Campbell.
+Ricky Clemons is averaging 14 points, 3.7 assists and 1.6 steals for the Fighting Camels.
+Lusane is averaging 10.3 points for Campbell.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.